Curse of the Golden Flower

 Curse of the Golden Flower (满城尽带黄金甲) is a 2006 Chinese epic wuxia drama film written and directed by Zhang Yimou.
-The Mandarin Chinese title of the movie is taken from the last line of the Qi dynasty poem written by the rebel leader Huang Chao who had revolted against the Tang dynasty.
+The Mandarin Chinese title of the movie is taken from the last line of a poem written by the rebel leader Huang Chao, who had revolted against the Tang dynasty.

 With a budget of US$45 million, it was at the time of its release the most expensive Chinese film to date, surpassing Chen Kaige's The Promise.
 It was chosen as China's entry for the Academy Award for Best Foreign Language Film for the year 2006, but did not receive the nomination.
 The film was nominated for Costume Design.
-In 2007 it received fourteen nominations at the 26th Hong Kong Film Awards and won Best Actress for Gong Li, Best Art Direction, Best Costume and Make Up Design and Best Original Film Song for "菊花台" (Chrysanthemum Terrace) by Jay Chou.
+In 2007, it received fourteen nominations at the 26th Hong Kong Film Awards and won Best Actress for Gong Li, Art Direction, Best Costume and Make Up Design and Best Original Film Song for "菊花台" (Chrysanthemum Terrace) by Jay Chou.

 The plot is based on Cao Yu's 1934 play Thunderstorm (雷雨 pinyin: Léiyǔ), but is set in the Imperial court in ancient China.

 Plot

-On the eve of the Double Ninth Festival, the Emperor (Chow Yun-fat) and the second of his three sons, Prince Jai (Jay Chou), return from their military campaign to Nanjing so they can celebrate the holiday with their family.
-However, the Empress has been in an affair with the first son, Crown Prince Wan (Liu Ye), who was born of the Emperor's previous wife.
-At the same time, Crown Prince Wan has been in an affair with Jiang Chan (Li Man), daughter of the Imperial Doctor, and is keen on rejecting the throne so that he may run away with her.
+On the eve of the Double Ninth Festival, the Emperor and the second of his three sons, Prince Jai, return from their military campaign to Nanjing so they can celebrate the holiday with their family.
+However, the Empress has been in an affair with the first son, Crown Prince Wan, who was born of the Emperor's previous wife.
+At the same time, Crown Prince Wan has been in an affair with Jiang Chan, daughter of the Imperial Doctor, and is keen on rejecting the throne so that he may run away with her.

 Prince Jai notices the declining health of his mother, and is confused by her sudden interest in chrysanthemums, the golden flowers.
 The Empress explains that the tea she drinks has been poisoned for some time by the Emperor, but that she is planning a rebellion to overthrow him.
-Prince Jai agrees to be the leader of the rebellion.
+After some initial hesitation, Prince Jai agrees to be the leader of the rebellion.
 The Empress hires a mysterious woman to discover the type of poison which she is suffering from, but the woman is captured by Crown Prince Wan and taken to the Emperor.
-As it happens, the woman is Jiang Shi (Chen Jin), the Imperial Doctor's wife, whom the Emperor imprisoned a while ago and who was believed dead, but somehow escaped.
+As it happens, the woman is Jiang Shi, the Imperial Doctor's wife, whom the Emperor imprisoned a while ago and who was believed dead, but somehow escaped.
 The Emperor decides to pardon her and to promote the Imperial Doctor to governor of Suzhou.
 When Crown Prince Wan meets with Jiang Chan to say goodbye, she informs him that the Empress has woven 10,000 scarves with golden flower sigils.
 Crown Prince Wan confronts the Empress, and when she admits to planning a rebellion, he is anguished, and tries to kill himself, but survives.